 In p-channel depletion mode:

-- +Vgs means less electrons and less current.
+- +Vgs means fewer electrons and less current.

 - -Vgs or zero voltage more electrons and more current.